Swap-Nova/Weather-API_Backend/README.md

 The ```JSON.parse()``` static method parses a JSON string, constructing the JavaScript value or object described by the string.

 ## Running the server:
+* Inside the terminal, navigate to your directory where you have installed the repo files and type:
 ```
 nodemon app.js
 ```